yibo-geomatique/dashboard/Website_draft/index.md

 [parag Maps]

 Different data can contribute to a comparative study of suburban densification, provided specific skills to process these data and interpret them.
+Firstly we need to assess what data can support the observation and understanding of density on a specific place and then we need to compare data, between places or between years.

 Observing density and densification through buildings data :
 - Building and density data